Copying and Distributing Course Materials

 Guidelines and Conditions

-- Adhere to the percentages outlined in the University of Alberta Copying Guidelines.
+- Adhere to the percentages outlined in the University of Alberta Fair Dealing Guidelines.

 - Rather than reproduce and provide a copy of an e-journal article or e-book accessible through the UA Libraries, create a persistent URL to the original source.
 Likewise for content available on the open web.